emilhe/dash-extensions/README.md

 ### EventListener

 The `EventListener` component makes it possible to listen to (arbitrary) JavaScript events.
-Simply wrap the relevant components in an `EventListener` component, specify which event to subscribe to, and what event properties to send back to Dash,
+Simply wrap the relevant components in an `EventListener` component, specify which event(s) to subscribe to, and what event properties to send back to Dash,

 ```python
 from dash import Dash, html, Input, Output, State